Rat King (Teenage Mutant Ninja Turtles): IDW Publishing

 In the IDW comic book series, the Rat King is a member of the Pantheon, a group of demigods who once influenced humanity's evolution as a sort of competition among themselves.
-Scheming to become the ultimate winner in this "game", the Rat King begins pitting the Turtles and their enemies against each other until his brother Chi-You brings the conflict to an explosive conclusion which temporarily takes out the whole Pantheon.
+Scheming to become the ultimate winner in the game, the Rat King pits the Turtles and their enemies against each other until his brother Chi-You brings the conflict to an explosive conclusion which temporarily takes out the whole Pantheon.